 His wife, Linda, is also employed at Lone Star College as an Associate Vice Chancellor.
 They have four successful children (who all attended Lone Star College) and four grandchildren that live nearby.

-Lone Star College System provides comprehensive educational opportunities and programs to enrich lives.
+Lone Star College provides comprehensive educational opportunities and programs to enrich lives.

 Lone Star College will be a model college globally recognized for achieving exceptional levels of success in student learning, student completion, gainful employment, equity and affordability.

 Students, faculty and staff share stories about Lone Star College's value to the community.